carteakey/sklearn-loan-classifier/README.md

 | Education      | Education of applicant                                                                |
 | Gender         | The gender of applicant                                                               |

-We use the training set to build an accurate model and then use the test set to report the accuracy of the model using the following algorithms :
+We use the training set to build an accurate model and then use the test set to report the accuracy of the model using the following algorithms:
 - K Nearest Neighbor(KNN)
 - Decision Tree
 - Support Vector Machine